abrotman/related-domains-by-dns/rdbd.md

-keys and signatures - a public key is hosted at the parent domain (`example.com`) and a reference from the secondary domain (`dept-example.com`) contains a signature (verifiable with the `example.com` public key) over the text representation of the secondary domain name.
+keys and signatures - a public key is hosted at the parent domain (`example.com`) and a reference from the secondary domain (`dept-example.com`) contains a signature (verifiable with the `example.com` public key) over the text representation ('A-label') of the primmary and secondary domain names.

 RDBD is intended to demonstrate a relationship between registered domains, not individual hostnames.
 That is to say that the